Treatments for IIS/

 Origin of Counterstrain

 In 1955 Dr. Lawrence Jones D.O.
 FAAO, discovered that positioning a patient for comfort could correct complex spinal disorders.
 The accidental discovery occurred after he helped a patient with severe low back pain try to find a comfortable sleeping position.
-This patient had previously shown no improvement with medical treatments from medical doctor, chiropractor and Dr. Jones to that point.
+This patient had previously shown no improvement with medical treatments from two previous practitioners and Dr. Jones to that point.
 Dr. Jones noted in his book that he had tried all of the manipulations and treatments that he knew without success and "only stubborness prevented me from admitting I was stumped."

 After a period of experimentation, a position was identified in which the patient was completely comfortable (on his back, knees rolled up toward his head and rotated off to one side).
 After a 20 minute trial in this position (to see if this was a viable sleeping position,) the patient was able to stand fully erect for the first time in several months.
 Shortly thereafter the patient made a full recovery.
 Jones was amazed and began attempts to reproduce this effect with other patients.
 He was successful and named the technique Strain and Counterstrain based on the concept that the body suffered a "strain" that caused the dysfunction, and he applied a "Counterstrain" to the body to correct the dysfuction.
 Dr. Jones then identified that there were specific, consistent, palpable "tender points" or small areas of extreme tenderness that could be used to identify the presence of these dysfunctions.
 Through the remainder of his career Dr. Jones identified approximately 200 dysfunctions and treatments utilizing his positional release concept.
 These treatments are still taught through the Jones Institute.